Jean E. Sammet: Work

 In fall of 1956, Sammet taught one of the earliest graduate-level courses in computer programming in the Applied Mathematics department of Adelphi College (now University) on Long Island.
 Despite the fact that Adelphi did not have a computer and few textbooks on programming existed at the time, Sammet was able to instruct two courses for two years.

 Sammet decided to leave Sperry to work for a company with computers as its focal point.
-The classified job advertisements at the time were separated by gender and Sammet was unable to find a position for a woman in any field she was interested in so she decided to scan the men’s list and found an engineer position at Sylvania Electric Products in Needham, Massachusetts.
-Sammet was instead hired to oversee software development for the MOBIDIC project by Carl Hammer, the person responsible for Sylvania’s software development.
+The classified job advertisements at the time were separated by gender and Sammet was unable to find a position for a woman in any field she was interested in so she decided to scan the men's list and found an engineer position at Sylvania Electric Products in Needham, Massachusetts.
+Sammet was instead hired to oversee software development for the MOBIDIC project by Carl Hammer, the person responsible for Sylvania's software development.

 In 1959, Sammet and five other programmers established much of the design of the influential COBOL programming language, in a proposal written in a span of two weeks that was eventually accepted by Sylvania's U.S. government clients.

 Sammet published Programming Languages: History and Fundamentals in 1969.
 The book gives an overview of 120 programming languages being used in the United States as of the late 1960s.

+In 1982, Sammet was Ben Shneiderman's supervisor on a year-long sabbatical to work at the IBM Federal Systems Division in Bethesda, MD.